 Make it easy: Personalising the buying, offering the service, and keeping their admin requirements low, offering an option to refill their shopping cart with their normal purchases, delivery flexibility, and everything you can possibly do that means they don’t have to talk to anyone…

 It’s not rocket science to note how B2B follows B2C, but it certainly takes the application of technology AND experience to get the best results for your B2B company.
-Aspidistra has nearly 20 years experience in creating integrated B2B eCommerce solutions.
+Aspidistra has nearly 20 years experience in creating B2B eCommerce websites integrated with Sage and Pegasus accounting systems.

 Aspidistra – award-winning B2B eCommerce solutions.